*following is a quick excerpt of a “typical” day as a management/strategy consultant on a project with heavy client interaction*

 Background – I am on a 4-member team (manager and 3 associates).
 We are staffed on an operations turnaround project with a focus on personnel (read: reward the best employees, train the average ones, and develop systems to remove or improve the underperformers).
 Client headquarters and main operations are located in the same city, a 4 hour flight from New York.

-7:30am – Hotel alarm wakes me, I automatically reach for the Blackberry.
+7:30am – Hotel alarm wakes me, I automatically reach for the smartphone.
 The Production team has emailed me with Powerpoint slides I sent them last night.
 Breathe sight of relief as this means I won’t have to spend 2 hours this morning before team meeting getting my client presentation slides ready.

-7:45am – as I’m getting ready, blackberry buzzes.
+7:45am – as I’m getting ready, smartphone buzzes.
 Manager says he’ll be 15 minutes late this morning.
 The team usually meets in the hotel lobby to share a taxi to the client (client is particularly cost-conscious on this project).
 I contemplate going back to sleep, until I look at my work shirts.
 All are wrinkled, and v-neck sweaters are at the hotel dry cleaners.
 No extra sleep for me.

 8:15am – shirt is ironed, laptop bag is packed.
 Meet team in hotel lobby and we pile into the taxi for the client.
-In taxi, everyone is reading the WSJ or busily scrolling through their blackberries.
+In taxi, everyone is reading the WSJ or busily scrolling through their smartphones.
 Manager asks collectively if we’re ready for the client meeting at 2pm, I silently nod my head in agreement.

 8:45am – arrive at client headquarters.
 We spend most of our time in the client’s satellite office (the bulk of our project is focused there) but this, our monthly progress checkpoint, requires us to be at headquarters.